Animal Exhibits and Trails

 Water Matters Pavilion

-Coyotes are cousins to dogs, wolves, and foxes.
-They were first seen in New Hampshire in 1944 and have spread across the state from the northernmost reaches down to the seacoast.
+Coyotes are cousins to dogs, wolves, and foxes first seen in New Hampshire in 1944.
+They have spread across the state from the northernmost reaches down to the seacoast.
 Coyotes are currently common throughout the state.
-Coyotes typically live for 4 to 5 years in the wild.
-They are intelligent and opportunistic hunters, eating a variety of animals, and sometimes working together to hunt.
-They are animals who adapt quickly to new situations, taking advantage of changes in their habitat.
 This exhibit houses the Science Center's resident male coyote.
+Try to match the coyote posture to the behavior and listen to a coyote call.
+Plus, learn how coyotes and wolves are similar and different.

 Ecotone Mammal Exhibit